 Please note that under normal circumstances all refunds of advance deposits are non-fundable.
 However, at the discretion of the University if you pay your advance deposit but do not enrol, you may be able to get a refund of your deposit if:

 - Your Tier 4 visa has been refused.
 You will need to provide a copy of the refusal notice from the Home Office;

 - We cancel the programme for which your deposit was paid, and we are not able to offer you a satisfactory alternative; or

 - You cancel within 14 days of paying the deposit (proof of the date that you sent the deposit will be required in the event of such a refund request).

-If you would like to request a refund of your advance deposit, please send an e-mail request to firstname.lastname@example.org
+If you want to request a refund of your advance deposit, please send an email request to [email protected].

 Programmes of study of eight weeks or more